fs-c/maniac/README.md

 ### Humanization

+_Please note that this is very far from actual and effective humanization.
+This feature is in an early alpha stage, at best._

 The switch `-l` allows the passing of a range in which hitpoint time offsets will be generated.

 For further fine-tuning, refer to the `#define RNG_*` defines and the comments of the number generation function in `beatmap.c`.